matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 By looking at this chronological map, we can group related events into logical clusters.
 These clusters form our [**Bounded Contexts**](https://martinfowler.com/bliki/BoundedContext.html).
 This is the primary structural outcome of DDD: a clear boundary within which a specific business model and terminology apply.
 For example, the word "Licence" means something very different inside the Assessment context than it does in the Finance context.

 These contexts represent the natural, logical seams in our organisation.
 They are the exact boundary lines where we need to decouple our architecture safely.
-We can now use the [**Strangler Fig**](https://martinfowler.com/bliki/StranglerFigApplication.html) pattern to strangle the mainframe logic context by context, knowing that a change to the "Flaming Torches" assessment logic no longer carries the risk of breaking the payment processing.
+We can now use the [**Strangler Fig**](https://martinfowler.com/bliki/StranglerFigApplication.html) pattern to strangle the legacy logic context by context, knowing that a change to the "Flaming Torches" assessment logic no longer carries the risk of breaking the payment processing.

 ## Step 3: Align the Organisation